-First off, we all know that if I were sitting down with essentially any kind of engineer or programmer or even your run of the mill labor worker, I would have a pretty weak argument here.
+First off, we all know that if I were sitting down with any kind of engineer, programmer or let's be real, even your run of the mill labor worker I would have a pretty weak argument here.
 But for the sake of getting excited about the little things, please humor my exaggeration.

 I’d say about 78% of the people who visit our shop, look at these unsuspecting magical dishes and have absolutely no idea what they are.
 It’s been a true honor to educate people about this.
 I cringe at the memory of the days when I, too, frustratingly tried spreading hardened butter on my toast just to watch the soft insides tear apart; leaving me with a pile of torn up chunks of gluten unevenly scattered with cold pieces of churned cream.
 Or when I would put out a big brick of a creamy Kerrygold in the morning and would come home to a crystalized puddle of melted gold.
 Heartbroken, I would try to salvage what I could but alas, these are the first world problems I faced and it was tough.

 I won’t go into the story of how I learned about this life-changing dish because it’s quite lengthy and I don’t want to get too emotional on you.
 So instead, I’ll share with you how this works so you can get a better understanding of my reverence for this sacred vessel.